Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 • 20-30 days prior to departure: review period, synchronized with the locking of the driver/hotel/airline.
 (Cannot be changed at this time.)

-• 3-8 days before departure: Confirm your entry letter and join the group 3 days before the trip.
+• 3-8 days before departure: The Tibet Permit will be applied for and confirmed to be correct!
+Join the group 3 days before the trip.

 • The week you leave: Check your documents and make extra copies to keep them separate.